 David Miskin in a black suit on a stool against a plain green background, crossing his arms and gazing at the camera.

-n 2017, David transitioned into full time executive consulting, partnering with globally respected brands including Automobili Lamborghini, Kraft Heinz, We Work, Marriott, ABC Carpet and Home, NBC Universal, Samsung, and Starbucks.
-Across sectors, his work focuses on building clarity, emotional resonance, and long term brand value.
+In 2017, David expanded into executive advisory, partnering with globally respected brands including Automobili Lamborghini, Kraft Heinz, WeWork, Marriott, ABC Carpet & Home, NBC Universal, Samsung, and Starbucks.
+Across every engagement, his work focuses on helping organizations align brand, business, and customer experience to create long term value.

 Black and white photo David Miskin with short, gray hair wearing a black t-shirt, dark pants, a necklace, and with one hand behind his head, looking at the camera.